DataDog/integrations-extras/typingdna_activelock/README.md

 ### Log collection

-TypingDNA ActiveLock logs are collected and sent to Datadog directly from each app.
+TypingDNA ActiveLock logs are collected and sent to Datadog directly from each application.

-In order to be able to view the logs correctly in the TypingDNA ActiveLock dashboard you will need to set the facets and measures exactly as in the Configuration steps.
+In order to view the logs correctly in the TypingDNA ActiveLock dashboard, you need to set the facets and measures in the [Configuration](#configuration) section.

+### Metrics

+The TypingDNA ActiveLock integration does not include any metrics.

+### Events

+The TypingDNA ActiveLock integration does not include any events.

+### Service Checks

+The TypingDNA ActiveLock integration does not include any service checks.

 ## Troubleshooting